 For more info checkout this post on choosing a method in the series by Mark Sisson as he breaks it down well in this article

 A good daily practice is to have a 12 hour window each night / morning for letting the body rest and recover without having to process food.
+This is same and effective for virtually anyone.

 6. Spending Time with Loved Ones: This to me is the whole reason behind the holidays and though it may seem counter intuitive as a weight management strategy it can in fact have a strong effect on your emotions and thus your ability to make healthy, conscious choices.